30+ days ago - req13258

 You are a Bachelor or Master graduate student in Computer Sciences, Software Engineering or Industrial Mathematic.
 You have experience with C++, object oriented design and mathematical optimizations.
 In addition, you have affinity with puzzle solving and are curious for high-tech hardware.
 Willingness to cooperate and be part of a multidisciplinary team with strong drive for software quality is a must.
 The English language, both written and verbally, is required.

 This is a Bachelor or Master graduation project for minimum 4 days a week with a duration of 4 till 6 months.
-The start date is as soon as possible.
+The start date is as of September 2020.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.